-The scope of the iteration is specified by product owner during the sprint.
+The scope of the iteration is specified by the product owner during the sprint.
 The team is responsible for the definition of tasks necessary for successful implementation.
-The quality of the result is defined by Definition of Done and sprint’s goals.
+The quality of the result is defined by the Definition of Done and sprint goals.

 The agile team feels responsible for:

-- The team estimates the time necessary for development and assure to commit only what will be possible to finish in the sprint.
+The team estimates the time necessary for the development and assure to commit only to what will be possible to finish in the sprint.

 What Agile team needs

-- Be multidiscipline.
-The team needs all roles necessary for successful delivery of working product.
+Be multidiscipline.
+The team needs all roles necessary for the successful delivery of the working product.

 The team needs to sit together.
-Communication within the team is very intensive and team, therefore, prefers personal communication.
+Communication within the team is very intensive and the team, therefore, prefers personal communication.

-- The team needs to work on one project, product exactly.
+The team needs to work on one project, the product exactly.

 Typical mistakes of agile teams:

-- Team members work on tasks which were not approved by the product owner.
+Team members work on tasks that were not approved by the product owner.